Troubleshooting

 Oct 26 19:29:52 FPP fppd_boot_post[2128]: PHP Warning: file_get_contents(https://yourdomain.com/remote-falcon-plugins-api/nextPlaylistInQueue?updateQueue=true): failed to open stream: operation failed in /home/fpp/media/plugins/remote-falcon/remote_falcon_listener.php on line 376

-To resolve, we can publish the plugins-api port and configure the FPP plugin to connect locally to plugins-api to avoid FPP from having to go out to the internet to reach the plugins-api:
+To resolve, we can publish the plugins-api port and configure the FPP plugin to connect locally to plugins-api to avoid FPP from having to go out to the internet to reach the plugins-api by following the steps here.

 Troubleshooting Commands